neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 ### Store the desired filter option in state

 Let's go a level up in the component hierarchy and write the logic to do the actual filtering.
-Locate the component having the `entries` state.
+Locate the component that has the `entries` state.
 Here it's the `App` component.

 - Create a new state called `filter`, which stores a string with `"all"` as initial value.
 - Create a function called `handleShowFavoriteEntries` which sets the `filter` state to `"favorites"`.